 For this recipe, though I used 5% fat ground beef from my local supermarket.
 I had just been shopping and had some fresh in the fridge, so had this to hand when I made this recipe.

 Ground Beef Pie with Sour Cream and Parmesan Cheese Topping

 1. Chop the onions roughly and fry gently in a pan with a tablespoon of olive oil until softened.

-2. Brown mince beef in a frying pan until really nice and well browned.
+2. Brown ground beef in a frying pan until really nice and well browned.

-3. Mix together the browned beef mince , softened onions and Italian herbs, season with salt and pepper to taste.
+3. Mix together the browned beef, softened onions and Italian herbs, season with salt and pepper to taste.

 4. Place the beef mince mixture in an oven proof dish.

-5. Mix together the sour cream, eggs and parmesan cheese, and pour this mixture over the beef mince mixture.
+5. Mix together the sour cream, eggs and parmesan cheese, and pour this mixture over the ground beef mixture.

 There was plenty leftover for my work lunches that week, so all in all a success, but could be improved.